-- Change the distance Metric to Tamura-Nei (1993).
-Press OK to recalculate the Distance view using the new setting. - Change the Gap treatment setting from Global gap removal to Pairwise gap removal, being sure to press OK to initiate the calculation. - Return to the default settings by pressing Reset to Default and then OK. - 4.
-Try selecting, copying, and exporting the distance table. - To select a portion of the table, use the mouse.
-To select the entire table, use Edit > Select All or Ctrl/Cmd+A. - To copy the selected information to the clipboard, use Edit > Copy or Ctrl/Cmd+C. The information can be pasted into common text or spreadsheet applications. - To export the distance matrix in your choice of available formats, press the Export data tool ( ) or choose File > Export Data > Distance Matrix.
+Change the distance Metric to Tamura-Nei (1993).
+For greatest accuracy, we recommend using an evolutionarily adjusted metric such as Tamura-Nei (1993) rather than "Uncorrected Pairwise Distance.
+Press OK to recalculate the Distance view using the new settings.

+- 4. Try selecting, copying, and exporting the distance table. - To select a portion of the table, use the mouse.
+To select the entire table, use Edit > Select All or Ctrl/Cmd+A. - To copy the selected information to the clipboard, use Edit > Copy or Ctrl/Cmd+C. The information can be pasted into common text or spreadsheet applications. - To export the distance matrix in your choice of available formats, press the Export data tool ( Or choose File > Export Data > Distance Matrix.